Skip to main content

 1. Number of parameters passed must match method declaration

-2. Data types of parameters passed must match method declaration (or be assignable)
+2. Data types of parameters passed must be compatible with method declaration

-4. Determine what the method will return (if anything: data type, void, print, change state of object) and where it will be stored (nowhere, somewhere)
+4. Determine what the method will return and where it will be stored

-5. Evaluate right hand side of assignment (if there is one).
+5. Evaluate right hand side of assignment.
 Value is dependent on method’s purpose

 You can watch this video or read through the content below it.